-Standing committees for each major crop will be appointed to plan, assemble plant material, and propagate trees for future multi-location uniform trials: Musacchi (WA)-apple; Reighard (SC)-peach; Einhorn (MI)-pear; and Lang (MI)-cherry.
+Standing committees for each major crop will be appointed to plan, acquire plant genotypes, and organize propagation of trees for future multi-location uniform trials: Musacchi (WA)-apple; Reighard (SC)-peach; Einhorn (MI)-pear; and Lang (MI)-cherry.

 The Hatch Multi-State Research Funds expended on NC-140 (among all the cooperating states) will leverage approximately $2,000,000 of additional funds from various granting organizations, including Federal and state agencies, local grower organizations, and the International Fruit Tree Association.
 The Executive Committee will oversee funding requests in support of NC-140.